 What is Hatha Yoga?

-Hatha Yoga, which includes postures and breathing, and is the form most popular in the West, is actually part of Raja Yoga, the path of self control.
+Hatha Yoga, which includes postures and forms of breathing, relaxation, and meditation.
+It is the form most popular in the West, is actually part of Raja Yoga, the Eight Fold path of self control.

 How long is the class?

 Classes are 1 hour long, Workshops on various subjects will vary in time which would be listed on the news page of the website.

 How many times a week should I come?

 To start you can practice 1 time a week.
 As you progress you will want to practice 2-3 times a week.
 Eventually you may practice everyday.
 Any yoga is better than no yoga, and 20 – 30 minutes a day is better than 90 minutes once a week.